karsrhyder/SwarmCityShort/README.md

-# SwarmCityShortShare
+# SwarmCityShortener

-This API / webserver generates and serves shortcodes for social media sharing
+This API / webserver generates and serves short urls for social media sharing

-## Generate short link
+## Generate short url

-To generate a short link, the front end has to do a POST request to "/" with json data:
+To generate a short url, the front end has to do a POST request to "/" with json data:

 ```js
 {